 Every ecommerce store is different, but the following are some common issues faced by many sites that result in cart abandonment:

 There are many different reasons why customers abandon shopping carts and many potential ways to solve them, which is why A/B testing is a key part of reducing shopping cart abandonment.

 A/B testing software such as Optimizely allows you to easily make changes to your site through a visual editor (no coding required!) and then split your traffic so that visitors to your site are randomly shown either the original version of your site, or the version with your changes.

 Once Optimizely has collected enough data, it uses an advanced statistical engine to tell you which version of your page performs better.
 With Optimizely there’s no guesswork involved, you will know with mathematical certainty which version of your site has a lower shopping cart abandonment rate and exactly how big the impact on your business will be.

-Start testing with Optimizely today and use data to increase sales and grow your customers!
+Start testing with Optimizely today and use data to increase sales and improve your customers shopping experience!

 This assessment is the starting point to understanding your organization’s capabilities and will set you on the path to building a high-performing program.

 You can get the very best of Optimizely without spending a dime.
 Try it out for 30 days, on us.

 Sign up to receive resources, product updates and other communications from Optimizely.